Our 2013-2020 strategy sets out measurable goals to be achieved, and shapes the direction of the Alliance to bring about a world without AIDS.

 At the heart of HIV, health and rights: sustaining community action is the ambition to bring about healthy people, stronger health and community systems, and inclusive and engaged societies.

-To achieve this we are focusing on the following 4 responses, and you can read the reflections of Alvaro Bermejo, our Executive Director, on 2014 and find our financial summary here.
+To achieve this we are focusing on the following 4 responses, and you can read the reflections of Alvaro Bermejo, our Executive Director, on 2014 and find our 2014 Report and Accounts here.

 Result 1: Healthy people

 Response 1: Increase access to HIV and health programmes

 To impact on the epidemics, HIV and health programmes must target people most affected.
 That includes people living with HIV, their partners and families, men who have sex with men, transgender people, people who use drugs, people who sell or buy sex, children affected by HIV, migrants, displaced people and prisoners.
 In generalised epidemics where women and girls are disproportionately affected, we also direct our attention here.

 Response 2: Support community-based organisations to be connected and effective elements of health systems

 Strong communities are essential to stopping HIV transmission, providing HIV treatment and care, safeguarding health, and protecting the rights of people with HIV.
 We aim to complement the work of national governments that are ultimately responsible for meeting the health needs and upholding the human rights of their citizens.
 Sustained responses will require, in most countries, significant changes in the civil society landscape and in the way government and civil society organisations work together.

 Result 3: Inclusive and engaged societies

 Response 3: Advocate for HIV, health and human rights

 Much HIV funding continues to be misdirected to generalised HIV programming and HIV prevention activities for low-risk populations and many people in need are still not getting life-saving treatment.